-As a scholar of art history, Noriega has focused on the study of individual artists and groups that work across a variety of media, the study of particular art forms with respect to race/ethnicity, and critical analysis of the social and institutional dynamics behind the circulation and presentation of art.
+As a scholar of art history, Noriega has focused on the study of individual artists and groups that work across a variety of media, the study of particular art forms with respect to race/ethnicity, and critical analysis of the social and institutional dynamics behind the circulation analysis of the social and institutional dynamics behind the circulation and presentation of art.

 His focus on visual mediums has led him to curate numerous photography and film/video collections.
 With grant support from the Ford and Rockefeller foundations, he recovered and conserved the first five Chicano-directed feature films, which had been considered lost.
-One of these films, "Please Don't Bury Me Alive!/Por Favor No Me Entierren Vivo!"
+One of these films, 'Please Don't Bury Me Alive!/Por Favor No Me Entierren Vivo!'
 (1976), was subsequently added to the National Film Registry of the Library of Congress in 2014.

-"For me, playing an active role in securing materials for archival preservation, access and public exhibition is foundational to my research, but it is also a question of professional ethics," Noriega said.
-"To do otherwise is to allow one's research agenda and teaching to be defined by the archival and public neglect of the Latino population."
+'For me, playing an active role in searching materials for archival preservation, access and public exhibition is foundational to my research, but it is also a question of professional ethics,' Noriega said.
+'To do otherwise is to allow one's research agenda and teaching to be defined by the archival and public neglect of the Latino population.'